 A wonderfully dramatic shot and clearly the reference for Elisabeth at Night.
 Harry has captured Elisabeth in all her glory, most likely flushing slag given the brightness and fumes issuing mainly from the from the nearside roof vents.
 A great picture.

-Elisabeth from the Bunkers
+Elisabeth from the High-Line

-A typical view looking from the bunkers, beneath the High-Line.
+A typical view looking up from High-Line.

 Great composite picture made up of two images to give a closer perspective of the skip hoist.
 Harry must have been given permission to ascend the hoist’s metal staircases since this is some way up from ground level.
 Access was strictly controlled.